 The resources, logistics, and schedule you'll need to execute your course plan.

 How much money will you need to carry out the plans you've made from the previous categories and the ones to follow?
-Where will get get this money?
+Where will you get this money?
 What's your expected ROI?

 What team members do you need to carry out the plans you've made from the previous categories and the ones to follow?
 Do you need to hire someone new or can you recruit from an existing pool of employees?
 What will your roles and responsibilities be?

 How long will it take for each team member to complete their elements of the project?
 When is the best time to launch your course?
-What is the best way to manage the project to ensure on time delivery?
+What is the best way to manage the project to ensure timely delivery?
 Who will be in charge of overall project management?

 What kinds of tools will you need to keep your project on track (human resources, project management, etc.)?